cyrus-mc/helm-alertmanager/README.md

 # helm-alertmanager

 ## Prerequisites
-If running against a new or local environement then make sure you have initialized first.
+If running against a new or local environment then make sure you have initialized first.
 ```
 helm init
 ```